 According to the Prostate Cancer Foundation, about 20-30% of men have PSA recurrence after five years of initial prostate cancer treatment (this includes both surgical intervention and radiation treatment).
 As a patient, the prospect of PSA recurrence can be very worrisome.
 What many patients do not know is that not all PSA recurrences are the same.
 Some types of recurrences are much more troublesome than others and treatment approaches can vary tremendously case by case.

 PSA persistence is the detection of a PSA higher than 0 within the first three months after prostatectomy.
 The distinction is that the PSA has not recurred, but rather persisted after surgery.
-The key difference this small distinction makes is in the prediction of the course the disease will take.
-A persistent PSA can unfortunately mean the cancer has progressed and metastasized.
-In many cases the best course of secondary treatment is hormone therapy.
+The key difference this small distinction makes is the prediction of the course the disease will take.
+A persistent PSA can, unfortunately, mean the cancer has progressed and metastasized.
+In many cases, the best course of secondary treatment is hormone therapy.

-Ultimately, not all PSA recurrences are the same.
 And although experiencing a rise in PSA post prostatectomy can be frightening, all hope is not lost.
 Many reoccurrences are still manageable and a cure is possible with the right treatment plan.
 An important point to remember is that while radiation is possible secondary treatment after surgery, the opposite is not true.
 Surgery is rarely possible after radiation as primary treatment.
-For this reason, choosing the right initial treatment for prostate cancer is crucial in your long term care.
+For this reason, choosing the right initial treatment for prostate cancer is crucial in your long-term care.
 Speak to your urologist about your specific risk factors if you have a PSA recurrence and map out the right course of treatment for you.

 Should you worry if your PSA levels had gone up after prostate surgery?